The Imitation Game (Movie Review) | Smart storytelling for a compelling story

 image

-Watching the film the narrative jumped out at me and I couldn’t pin point why.
+Watching the film the narrative jumped out at me and I couldn’t pinpoint why.
 It starts off with the declaration of war and progressively goes back and forth from 1945 to the 1950s with little flashbacks on Alan Turing’s boyhood peppering the narrative.
-No matter the time periods the constant in all this is Turing, it is his story after all.
+No matter the time period the constant in all this is Turing, it is his story after all.
 I guess, I didn’t understand why the story was told that way.
-I mean it’s a compelling story, so to me the flash-forwards to the 1950s – his post WWII life
+I mean it’s a compelling story, so to me the flash-forwards to the 1950s – his post-WWII life

 – are almost obsolete.
-The boyhood aspect of the flashbacks were important and interesting because they helped understand how complex Alan Turing was and gave him depth, as for the flash-forwards I had no clue.
+The boyhood aspect of the flashbacks was important and interesting because they helped me understand how complex Alan Turing was and gave him depth, as for the flash-forwards I had no clue.

 image